Solone Tablets is a brand of medicine containing the active ingredient prednisolone (corticosteroids (oral and injectable)).

 Do not use SOLONE after the expiry date (EXP.) printed on the pack.
 If you take it after the expiry date has passed, it may have no effect at all, or worse, there may be an entirely unexpected effect.

-Do not purchase or use SOLONE if the packaging is torn or shows any signs of tampering.
+Do not use SOLONE if the packaging is torn or shows any signs of tampering.

 Do not give SOLONE to children, unless your doctor has prescribed it.